 5. Include detailed caption information.
 A well-written and compelling description of each sample can add key context about your contribution and creative process.
 Your caption information should include:

-- The client or agency for whom you did the work.
+- The client or agency you did the work for

 Now create your own digital portfolio